New Year, New You: 7 Everyday Winter Habits That Could Be Sabotaging Your Hair and Scalp Health

 6. Letting Dandruff Go Untreated

-Dry winter air can worsen dandruff and inflammatory scalp conditions.
-Flaking and itching are signs of imbalance — not just cosmetic issues.
+Dry winter air can worsen dandruff and other inflammatory scalp conditions.
+Flaking and itching signal imbalance — not just a cosmetic issue.

 New Year reset: